 CVS Started It

 Ironically, all this was made possible because CVS has built its own pharma empire to include pharmacy benefits managers like Express Scripts Holding Co.
-(NASDAQ:ESRXB) and CVS Health’s Caremark.
+(NASDAQ:ESRXA) and CVS Health’s Caremark.
 These companies operate as middlemen between insurance companies, corporations that pay for health coverage, drugmakers, and pharmacies.

 Owning Caremark as well as thousands of drugstores has allowed CVS to entice patients to fill their prescriptions within the CVS footprint.